-The St. Louis County Office of Community Development (OCD) administers a Lead Hazard Control Program, which provides 0% forgivable loans to low- and moderate-income residential property owners to control or abate hazardous conditions in their properties caused by the presence of deteriorating lead-based paint.
+The St. Louis County Office of Community Development (OCD) administers a Lead Hazard Control Program to control or abate deteriorating lead-based paint in residential properties.
+The Lead Program provides 5 year forgivable loans with 0% interest and no monthly payments to low- and moderate-income property owners for the total cost of improvements.
 Participants can be referred by the St. Louis County Health Department or apply directly by calling 314-615-4428.
 The program is limited to homes constructed prior to 1978 and first preference is given to homes with children under the age of 6.

 The Lead Hazard Control Program is funded by grants received from the U.S. Department of Housing and Urban Development (HUD) through competitive grant applications.
-St. Louis County has received six grants from HUD since 1995 and has provided lead hazard control repairs to over 1,200 homes.
+St. Louis County has received seven grants from HUD since 1995 and has provided lead hazard control repairs to over 1,700 homes.

 In order to qualify the homeowner must: